hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - using common management protocols to monitor and configure the network devices
   - northbound interfact (NBI)
     - <span style="color: #bb6600;">intent API</span>
-    - an abstraction of network functions with <span style="color: #bb6600;">a programmable interface for applications</span> to consume the network services and configure the network dynamically
+    - an abstraction of network functions with a programmable interface for applications to consume the network services and configure the network dynamically
     - SDN controller communicating w/ network service applications, the management solution
-    - form the interface between the SDN controller and <span style="color: #bb6600;">business applications</span>
     - applications for network services, including network virtualization, dynamic virtual network provisioning, firewall monitoring, user identity management and access policy control
     - typically <span style="color: #bb6600;">RESTful APIs</span> used to communicate between the SDN controller and the services and applications running over the network
     - used for the <span style="color: #bb6600;">orchestration and automation</span> of the network components to align with the needs of different applications via SDN network programmability